Dubbo RAAF Stores Depot: Description

-The corrugated iron clad shed or workshop identified in the study by Graham Brooks (1999) is a prefabricated Sidney William's Hut.
+The corrugated iron-clad shed or workshop identified in the study by Graham Brooks (1999) is a prefabricated Sidney William's Hut.
 This was the colloquial name given to the Comet building designed by Sidney Williams & Co and used extensively during the Second World War.
-The buildings featured a light weight, rigid, steel angle frame with the walls and gabled roof clad with 26 gauge, corrugated, galvanised iron, manufactured in Sydney, NSW.
+The buildings featured a lightweight, rigid, steel angle frame with the walls and gabled roof clad with 26-gauge, corrugated, galvanised iron, manufactured in Sydney, NSW.
 The design is characterised by supporting brackets at the eaves and small rectangular windows.
 This is a good example of one of the earliest examples of prefabrication used by the Commonwealth from 1935.
 It is one of the few such structures still associated with a Defence site.